thiagofernandes101/Courses-Kubernetes-Annotations/Kubernets.md

 | Storage        | Local or Gluster add-ons    | Red Hat OpenShift Data Foundation         |
 | Authentication | Administrator minikube user | Developer used restricted to 2 namespaces |
 | Operators      | OLM add-on.
 No restrictions | Limited to RHOAS and SErvice Binding      |

+# Running minikube on Docker Desktop
+1. Download the latest release from the github [link](https://github.com/kubernetes/minikube/releases).
+2. Download the virtual box from the following [link](https://www.virtualbox.org/).
+3. Make sure to have virtualization enable in the bios (can be seen if its enabled, or not, in the windows task manager -> performance)
+> OBS: During the process, I got the error: <ins>**Failed to start virtualbox VM.
+Running "minikube delete" may fix it: creating host: create: precreate: This computer doesn't have VT-X/AMD-v enabled.
+Enabling it in the BIOS is mandatory**</ins>.
+This probably occour because of the wls2 that I have running, so the following command was executed as administrator: <ins>minikube start</ins>
+4. Since I have Docker installed, it created an image with root privileges.
+> OBS: To use virtual box or hyper-v, here are the following commands:
+> - <ins>minikube start --driver=hyperv</ins>
+> - <ins>minikube start --driver=virtualbox</ins>
+5. Enable the ingress addon with the following command: <ins>minikube addons enable ingress</ins>